TheTrueShaman/The-Shaman/README.md

 - 👀 I’m interested in coding...
 Why else would I be here?
 - 🌱 I’m currently learning Python, Javascript, Lua, and Scheme.
 - 💞️ I’m looking to collaborate on anything...
-- 📫 How to reach me
+- 📫 How to reach me: TheTrueShaman#9445 on discord